 For many years, Firehouse Subs required all locations to have at least 50 seats.
-The new prototype only has seating for 28, including an eight-seat community table which is a reaction to the decline in dine-in business across the industry.
+The new innovative franchise prototype only has seating for 28, including an eight-seat community table which is a reaction to the decline in dine-in business across the industry.

 “You’re reducing the dining room size, but we always want to appeal to families or have seating for a larger group,” Fox said.
 “Additionally, we wanted the new design to have greater efficiency.”